Carroll election officials finish hand recount of presidential ballots

 Election officials in all 159 counties across Georgia began auditing the votes cast in the presidential election between President-elect Joe Biden and President Donald Trump last week.

+In Douglas County, the basketball court at Deer Lick Park was transformed into an election recount facility for two days as Douglas County Board of Elections and Registration complied with state orders.

-Ashley Hulsey, the county’s spokesperson, confirmed with the newspaper following the recount on Tuesday that the results did not change from the certified tallies.
+Ashley Hulsey, Carroll County’s spokesperson, said after Tuesday’s recount that the results did not change from the certified tallies.
 Elections officials had certified the results on Nov.
 10 before beginning the manual review.

+Trump carried Carroll County by more than 68% of the vote during the Nov.
+3 general election.
+In Douglas County, final numbers that were certified last week showed Biden winning the county with 42,653 votes (61.96%) to Trump’s 25,323 votes (36.79%).

+Voters in the state’s larger urban counties favored the former vice-president.
+Statewide, both presidential candidates were separated by about 14,000 votes, which is within the 0.3% margin needed to trigger a review of the vote authorized by Georgia Secretary of State Brad Raffensperger, who oversees the state’s elections.

 Carroll County election officials and seven teams of volunteers began recounting on Thursday afternoon the more than 54,000 presidential ballots cast within the county.